jindrichmynarz/dissertation/parts/fusion.md

 Viewed from the perspective of data fusion, linking is a way to discover identity conflicts.
 Identity conflicts arise when a single entity is provided with multiple identities.
-Identities in RDF correspond to either IRIs or blank nodes.
+Identities in RDF correspond either to IRIs or blank nodes.
-Resolution of identity conflicts in turn gives rise to data conflicts.
+Resolution of identity conflicts gives rise to data conflicts in turn.
 Rewriting an identity with another identity automatically merges the RDF triples in which the identities appear.
-Merging RDF triples may cause functional properties to have multiple values, which constitutes a conflict.
+Merging RDF triples may consequently cause functional properties to have multiple values, which constitutes a conflict.
 <!--
 Conflicts handled by data fusion are typically divided into contradictions, where multiple non-null values are provided for a functional property, and uncertainties, where a functional property has both null and a non-null value.
 However, since there are no nulls in RDF, conflicts in RDF are limited to contradictions.